Dispelling common myths about HIV and AIDS

 The impact of shame

 As a result of HIV stigma, many people living with HIV experience shame and suffer from serious mental health conditions.
-In fact, according to THT, depression is twice as common among people who are HIV positive.
+In fact, according to the Terence Higgins Trust, depression is twice as common among people who are HIV positive.

 Experts have identified 5 ways in which shame can negatively impact upon attempts to fight the HIV pandemic: